DF-LLaVA: Unlocking MLLMs for Synthetic Image Detection via Knowledge Injection and Conflict-Driven Self-Reflection: Methodology

+Using probabilistic scores instead of hard labels preserves uncertainty information, allowing the model to reason about ambiguous cases rather than being overconfidently guided.
 Compared with direct knowledge distillation \cite{Hinton2015DistillingTK}, this prompt-based approach does not limit the maximum achievable accuracy of the MLLM.
-Instead, it flexibly incorporate the binary classifier's auxiliary predictions based on both the images and their probabilistic scores, without being forced to align with the classifier’s outputs.
+In other words, the MLLM can selectively accept or ignore the auxiliary predictions from the binary classifier by considering both the input images and the associated probabilistic scores, rather than being forced to align with the classifier’s outputs.